 The #GenerationRestoration Youth Hub is a diverse and growing global community bringing together youth leaders and practitioners across different fields and industries, in support of the UN Decade on Ecosystem Restoration.
 The Youth Hub is co-convened by 1t.org – at the World Economic Forum and Global Landscapes Forum – Youth in Landscapes Initiative.
+The Youth Hub partners with Good to Nature to engage youth leaders for #GenerationRestoration in China.

 Youth Hub Overview